 A lot of people say we should be respectful of politicians, even if we disagree with their actions.
 They say we should “respect the office.”’
 That certainly isn’t how the American colonists treated British officials who were abusing their power.

-In 1767 and 1768, Parliament passed a series of laws known as the Townsend Acts.
+In 1767, Parliament passed a series of laws known as the Townsend Acts.
 The acts included the New York Restraining Act, which shut down the colony’s legislative assembly as punishment for its refusal to comply with the Quartering Act.
 Several of the acts levied taxes, which were not only meant to raise revenue, but more generally to set the precedent that Parliament had the authority to tax the colonies.

 In response to the Townshend Acts, Samuel Adams and James Otis wrote what became known as the Massachusetts Circular Letter.
 The thrust of their argument was that the taxes were unconstitutional because Massachusetts was not represented in Parliament.